The Burden of Regret is Greater Than the Risk of Leading!

 Everyone Leading…Could It Be So Simple?

 Were you born to take action, or did you grow into the ability?
-We already know that the combination of knowing stuff [OK for purists…research and the sort], paying attention [noticing…intuition] and trying stuff [experience…we all have this…remember it started in kindergarten] is really all we need to see something worth leading.
-It’s true – everyone leads.
+We already know that the combination of knowing stuff (OK for purists…research and the sort), paying attention (noticing…intuition) and trying stuff (experience…we all have this…remember it started in kindergarten) is really all we need to see something worth leading.
+It’s true – everyone leads at something!

 When Are You Ready?

-Take note – it is a muscle that’s difficult to neglect, there’s no stopping the practice once you start.
-Leadership growth and effectiveness come from Just Doing It in ever more challenging and complex situations.
-When you notice stuff that needs to be done and you simply cannot rest until it is done.
-When you reach this point and are about to tip over, you realize you need to bring some of your colleagues along on this journey.
-Carefully look around you, there is likely to be at least one other person or organization that agrees with your viewpoint [usually many more than one agree, but are unwilling to state their concurrence].
-Let them share in your leadership, and your days will become more fulfilling and less harrowing at the same time.
+Take note: this is a muscle that’s difficult to neglect.
+There’s no stopping the practice once you start.
+Leadership growth and effectiveness come from just doing it in evermore challenging and complex situations.
+When you notice stuff that needs doing and you cannot rest until it is done.
+When you reach this point and are about to tip over from the effort—you will realize you need to bring some of your colleagues along on this journey.
+Carefully look around you.
+There is likely at least one other person or organization that agrees with your viewpoint (usually many more than one agree but are unwilling to state their concurrence).
+Let them share in your leadership, and your days will become more fulfilling and less harrowing.
 Leadership is a team sport.

 What Stops You From Doing Something About What You See?